YunoHost-Apps/peertube_ynh/README.md

 # ovh_fix branch for peertube_ynh

-If installing on an ovh virtual machine or having `gyp ERR! configure error` please follow the steps indicated in Chocobozzz/PeerTube#830 (comment)
+If installing on an ovh virtual machine or having `gyp ERR! configure error` please follow the steps below

 ## Steps for installing